 We’ve reached the end of another month—and what a glorious one it’s been!
 In between the start of the Premier League season, following England’s progress in the Ashes, and enjoying some well-earned R&R, we wouldn’t blame you if you couldn’t find time to catch up with the month’s big driving news.
 Don’t fret, though!
 As always, the team here at PassMeFast has your back, and we’re here to provide all of August’s top stories.

 Firstly, we’ll take a look at proposals to cut carbon emissions through an end to private car ownership.
 Next, we turn to figures revealing the true scale of fuel theft—as well as scandalously low prosecution rates.
-Afterwards, we’ll examine the problem of illegal driving instructors on UK roads, before a lighthearted look at one of the UK’s oddest cars.
+Afterwards, we’ll examine the problem of illegal driving instructors on UK roads.
 We’ll finish up with a new section: our Highway Code tip of the month.

 MPs propose tough measures to cut carbon emissions